morpho-org/morpho-security/asset-listing-checklist.md

 - [ ] Check if the asset is supply only (if true pause the borrow and disable the P2P).
 - [ ] Check if the asset has a borrow cap.
 - [ ] Check if there exists any other special treatment of the asset in the underlying contracts.
 - [ ] Check the token decimals and its price.
-For the heap data structure, amounts cannout exceed `2**96 ~ 7.9e28`.
+For the heap data structure, amounts cannot exceed `2**96 ~ 7.9e28`.
 Thus, low value assets with 18 decimals can be problematic.
 - [ ] Do a governance post.

 ## Before Listing